EPMatt/php-orm-templates/examples/world/readme.md

 - `cities.php` which defines the DAO class for the table;
 - `city.php` which defines the DO class for the table.

-As the application only reads data from the database, methods for inserting, updating or deleting records have been deleted.

 The website uses [Bootstrap](https://getbootstrap.com/) for elements styling and responsive resizing.